Tobionecenobi/SEB/README.md

 > [!TIP]
 > **If you have problems installing GiNaC:**
-> If you have trouble installing GiNaC you can try to build GiNaC from the bottom.
+> If you have trouble installing GiNaC you can try to build GiNaC from scratch.
 To do this see following guide in [SEB's wiki](https://github.com/Tobionecenobi/SEB/wiki/Installing-SEB:-Guide-for-GiNaC-and-GSL-Dependencies).

 > [!TIP]
 > **Another tip for installing GiNaC is to:**